Arielle Kaplan

 As a violence designer, Arielle first trained with Robert Walsh at Brandeis.
 Her fight work includes unarmed, smallsword, staff, dagger, and firearm scenes.
 Arielle's more recent fight credits are from companies such as Company One, MCTP , and Amherst PTA.

-Recently, Arielle co-founded the Salem, MA theatre company, The Upstart Crows.
-Their first show, Love's Labour's Lost, was a smashing success and The Crows hope to continue bringing affordable classical works to the city of Salem.
+Arielle co-founded the Salem, MA theatre company, The Upstart Crows.
+Their first show, Love's Labour's Lost, was a smashing success for public arts in Salem.
+In addition to LLL, The Crows produced a new translation of Punishment Without Revenge and The Winter's Tale.